guardian/price-migration-engine/docs/cohort-setup.md

 ## 2. Source files

 Add a folder to the `price-migration-engine-prod` S3 bucket with the same name as the cohort in the cohort specification table.

-Add two CSV files to the folder:
+Add the following CSV files to the folder:

-* **salesforce-subscription-id-report.csv**: A file holding line-separated subscription numbers to be **included** in the price rise, which will typically be the result of a Salesforce report.
+* **subscription-numbers.csv**: A file holding line-separated subscription numbers for the price rise, which will typically be the result of a Salesforce report.
 More info in [ImportSubscriptionId.MD](./ImportSubscriptionId.MD) on this.
-* **excluded-subscription-ids.csv**: A file holding line-separated subscription numbers to be **excluded** from the price rise.

 ## 3. Run the state machine or lambda